FAQs-NADO Daily Remote Tournaments

 What is the Gold Rush?

-• The Gold Rush bounty is an additional way to win money on the Tuesday and Thursday Doubles events by paying into the Gold Rush Prize Fund at event registration, making your team a Prospector Team.
+• The Gold Rush bounty is an additional way to win money on certain events by paying into the Gold Rush Prize Fund at event registration, making your team a Prospector Team.

-• Teams do not have to join the Gold Rush to play in the Doubles events.
+• Teams do not have to join the Gold Rush to play in the events.

 • The afternoon after the event, a “Mine Boss” team will be chosen by way of a formula using the Illinois Lottery’s Pick 3.

-• Prospector teams can then win part of the Gold Rush Pool if they are the Mine Boss team and won the tournament, if they are a Prospector Team who knocked the Mine Boss team into the Loser’s bracket, or if they are a Prospector Team who knocked the Mine Boss team out of the tournament.
+• Prospector teams can then win part of the Gold Rush Pool if they are the Mine Boss team and won the tournament.

 • More information on the Gold Rush Prize Pool and the Mine Boss Team selection process can be found here.